Ghettyimages/contentive-classify-app/README.md

 ## 🔌 API Endpoints

-- `POST /classify` - Classify a single URL
+- `POST /classify` - Classify a single URL and persist the result to the authenticated user's dashboard
-- `POST /classify-bulk` - Classify multiple URLs
+- `POST /classify-bulk` - Classify multiple URLs and save each successful result to the dashboard for logged-in users
 - `GET /recent-classifications` - Get recent classifications from Firestore
 - `POST /upload-attribution` - Upload attribution CSV data (requires Firebase ID token)
 - `POST /merge-attribution` - Trigger merge of attribution and classification data (requires Firebase ID token)